Is the HSA contribution I receive for earning 1000 POWER UP points in addition to the annual contribution Hess makes to my HSA?

 What is a health assessment?

 A health assessment examines lifestyle habits through a series of questions about your health, activity and nutrition.
 It can show you areas that may be holding you back from achieving your wellness goals.
-You’ll earn 200 points when you complete your health assessment at powerup.hess.com or on the Virgin Pulse app.
-You can also complete a health assessment by calling Virgin Pulse at 1-888-671-9395.
+You’ll earn 200 points when you complete your health assessment at powerup.hess.com or on the Personify Health app.
+You can also complete a health assessment by calling Personify Health at 1-888-671-9395.

 How The Plan Works